redexp/timeline/README.md

 * setLength(int) - set length of tag in seconds
 * setLine(int) - set tag on line in timeline
 * getFreeLine() - get free line for this tag on timeline
+* on(event, callback) - bind callback to event of tag
+* trigger(event, arguments) - trigger event of tag with optional arguments in array

+### Properties

+* rootNode - jQuery object of tag
+* title - Title of tag
+* start - Start time in seconds.
+Default to 0
+* length - Length in seconds
+* line - Number of line

+### Events

+Scope (this keyword) in callback will be tag itself.
+First parameter of all callback will be event object

+* setTitle
+* setStart
+* setLength
+* setLine

 ## Templating